15 NJ Grants for Seniors You Can Apply for Today (2026 Guide)

 - Select prepared meals

-SNAP enrollment automatically qualifies seniors for LIHEAP and USF utility assistance.
+SNAP enrollment automatically qualifies you for LIHEAP and USF utility assistance.
 Benefits continue 24 months before recertification.
-The program’s toll-free hotline (1-800-792-9745) and website provide application support.
+Call 1-800-792-9745 or visit the website for help applying.

 Home-Delivered Meals Program

-The Department of Health reports 40% of New Jersey seniors face nutritional risks due to mobility limitations and isolation.
-Their Home-Delivered Meals Program serves 45,000 homebound elderly residents through direct meal delivery services.
+Four out of ten New Jersey seniors face nutritional risks due to mobility limitations and isolation.
+The state's Home-Delivered Meals Program serves 45,000 homebound elderly residents.

-- Homebound status from illness, disability, or isolation
+- Homebound due to illness, disability, or isolation

 - Limited caregiver support network

-County agencies conduct formal eligibility assessments.
+County agencies conduct eligibility assessments.
 Medical authorization requirements vary by location.
-Program guidelines prioritize seniors facing isolation, disability, or economic hardship.
+The program prioritizes seniors facing isolation, disability, or economic hardship.

 The Department of Health coordinates: